yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 # Launch notebook

+singularity run -B /users/$USER  gromacs2021-notebook-cscpuhti.sif (for post-tunnel settings)

+   or

-singularity run -B /users/$USER  gromacs2021-notebook-puhti.sif
+LOCAL_PORT=5007 singularity run -B /users/$USER  gromacs2021-notebook-cscpuhti.sif (for post-tunnel settings) (for pre-tunnel settings)

 ```
 Above command will start Jupyter server, and then it will print out instructions for a web address and a ssh command.
-Execute the ssh command (copy-paste) in another linux (or powershell) terminal  on your local machine to form a tunnel between your machine and the compute node.
+Execute the ssh commands (copy-paste) as instructed to form a tunnel between your machine and the compute node.

-### Open Jupyter url in  your local browser
-Copy and paste full URL path (i.e., http://localhost:PORT/?token=tokenkey).
-If successful, gromacs-notebook should be visible in your local browser